 I don’t suggest eating the entire cookie yourself.
 With almost 1 full stick of butter in the cookie and the creme filling combined, you might need to order some larger pants to go with your single-serve colossal cookie.

 Break the cookie up and share it with friends, your sweetheart, your mom, girl’s night paired with some wine (recommended), share with your dog… just kidding.
 I have other cookies for them.

 Making (and eating!) today’s cookie sandwich will be your new favorite way to spend a Saturday.
 Or Monday morning… whatever.
 Pass me some milk.

 Follow me on Instagram and tag #sallysbakingaddiction so I can see all the SBA recipes you make. ♥

 1 Giant Oatmeal Creme Pie

-This simple recipe makes 1 Giant Oatmeal Creme Pie (about 6 inches in diameter).
+This simple recipe makes 1 Giant Oatmeal Creme Pie.
 It's like an old-fashioned Little Debbie, but bigger and better!

 - 1/4 teaspoon ground cinnamon

 - 1/4 cup (60g) unsalted butter, softened to room temperature

 - 1/2 cup (100g) packed light or dark brown sugar